jojoms711/Udacity_AB_Testing/README.md

 # **Background**
 Udacity published a course for A/B Testing, also known as split tests, which are online experiments used to test potential improvements to a website or mobile app.
 Udacity's AB Testing course is presented by Google and focuses on design and analysis of A/B tests.
 The course covers how to choose and characterize metrics to evaluate your experiments, how to design an experiment with enough statistical power and how to analyze the results and draw valid conclusions.
 This is the final project in the course.

-I used the template provided by Udacity and provided my walk-through solution (highlighted in yellow) in each section with detailed python calculations stored in [AB_Testing_Code.ipnyb](https://github.com/jojoms711/Udacity_AB_Testing/blob/master/AB_Testing_code.ipynb).
+I used the template provided by Udacity and provided my walk-through solution (highlighted in yellow) in each section with detailed python calculations stored in [AB_Testing_Code.ipnyb](./AB_Testing_code.ipynb).
+To view it with images and formulas properly rendered on GITHUB, please check [AB_Testing_Code.html](./AB_Testing_code.html).

 For those who have never done A/B testing before, I recommend watching the Udacity A/B testing course, and if you still have time, read through the summary wonderfully done by others in the resource links below before attempting the final project on your own.
 For me, it was a stepping stone to know how to start the project as it opens up many possibilities on how to implement the test (ie. Python, or simple excel calculations, github etc).
 Initially, I created a rough draft on Evernote, compiling all my calculations solely based on the basic Windows calculator and Excel spreadsheet to be familiar with the analysis, then I write in Python to replicate the same results in vscode as a README (my first time!!!).
 Creating a git and using markdown template on vscode was a great learning experience for me as I wanted to share this as my first GITHUB project.